F33RNI/ANMAK/README.md

 5. Assemble device with whatever you find

+6. Using Platformio or Arduino IDE (convert `ANMAK/blob/main/src/main.cpp` to `.ino` format) open the code

-6. Uncomment `REF_CALIBRATION`, measure AREF voltage in mV and put into the VREF_ACTUAL_MV `variable`
+7. Uncomment `REF_CALIBRATION`, measure AREF voltage in mV and put into the VREF_ACTUAL_MV `variable`

-7. Comment `REF_CALIBRATION`, upload code, connect battery.
+8. Comment `REF_CALIBRATION`, upload code, connect battery.
 Done!